- Claim TPD from Superannuation Funds

 Is a TPD payout considered taxable income?

-Generally, a TPD payout is not considered taxable if the funds remain in your superannuation account.
-Whether you pay tax or not, and the rate you will pay depends on your current age, retirement status and the amount you withdraw in a lump sum.
-Please consult with a financial advisor to learn how to minimise your tax liability.
+Generally, a TPD payout is not considered taxable if the funds remain in a superannuation account.
+Whether you pay tax or not, the rate you will pay depends on your current age, retirement status, and the amount you withdraw in a lump sum.
+Please consult a financial advisor to learn how to minimise your tax liability.

 Can I return to work after a TPD payout?